Kyle Isbel Player Props: Royals vs. Rangers

 Kyle Isbel At The Plate

-- Isbel has a base hit in four of seven games played this year (57.1%), but zero multi-hit games.
+- Isbel has picked up a hit in five games this year (62.5%), including one multi-hit game.

-- In seven games played this year, he has not hit a long ball.
+- In eight games played this year, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.